phitsc/drawskrit/README.md

 Shapes can be specified with various properties in order to change their color, size, filling and line style.

+The order in which shape properties are specified is irrelevant.
+In case two competing properties are specified for the same shape, the last one (i.e. the one closest to the shape) wins.

 #### Color

 Valid color specifiers are: